Runners’ Home Remedies for Running Injuries

 Having a running injury is never fun, and a visit to the doctor for a running injury can be a major inconvenience and expense.
 But many running injuries respond well to RICE (rest, ice, compression, elevation) self-treatment, and some runners use some other home remedies for running injuries or ailments.
 Here are a few runners’ home remedies with a good track record.

-Pickle juice for muscle cramps.
+Pickle juice for muscle cramps

 If you suffer from leg cramps during long runs and races, and you’ve tried different remedies, you may want to give pickle juice a try.
 Pickle juice has long been touted as a fix for cramping muscles by some runners and coaches, and research has given even more credibility to this home remedy.

-Tennis ball as a massage tool.
+Tennis ball as a massage tool

-Frozen bag of veggies as an ice pack.
+Frozen bag of veggies as an ice pack

 Sure, you can make your own ice pack.
 But a bag of frozen veggies works just as well, if not better.
 (There’s something about the way those frozen peas just conform to the shape of your leg.)
-Just make sure you wrap the bag of frozen vegetables in a towel, like you would an ice pack, so you’re not putting it directly on your skin.

-Duct tape for foot blister prevention.
+Duct tape for foot blister prevention

-Runners who are prone to foot blisters are sometimes willing to try anything to prevent new ones.
-Some have used duct tape as a successful preventive measure by applying it to “hot spots”, or irritated, blister-prone areas, before runs.
 The idea is that the duct tape protects the foot from the friction from your running shoes, which is what causes the blisters.
 But don’t put duct take on blisters that have already formed – it’s better to stick with bandages designed for blisters, to avoid possible infection and painful removal.

-Cherry juice for muscle pain.
+Cherry juice for muscle pain

 Cherry juice is another beverage that’s long been a favorite of runners and coaches, but also has some science to back it up as a possible muscle pain reliever.
-Cherry juice contains natural anti-inflammatory chemicals that can reduce muscle pain and swelling.
+It contains natural anti-inflammatory chemicals that can reduce muscle pain and swelling.
 Participants in one study who drank 16 ounces daily for 3 days before a hard workout felt less muscle soreness 2 days later.

 Sources: